arvidl/BMED320-imaging-mass-cytometry-ml/README.md

 --------------------------------------

-## Other advanced microscopy options at UiB
+## Other advanced microscopic imaging options at UiB

 #### New instrument for 3D EM and correlative microscopy arrived at Elmilab (Oct 6th, 2020)